bahmanm/stockperson/README.md

 > It is important to process any given invoice only once all the other invoices (sales and purchase) with earlier timestamps have been processed.

 1. Read a CSV file that contains product inventory.
-2. Read two CSV files, one containing sales invoice lines and the other containing purchase invoice lines. lines.
+2. Read two CSV files, one containing sales invoice lines and the other containing purchase invoice lines.
 Each invoice has a timestamp which denotes the transaction date and time.
 3. Check if the product referenced on each sales invoice line has enough inventory.
   1. If no, do not import the sales invoice to which the line belongs.
   2. If yes, import the invoice line and update the inventory of the product accordingly.
 4. Print a list of sales invoices listing the problematic line(s) for each invoice.

 ## Sample Data